Multi-Agent Trust Region Policy Optimization: Related Work

-Most policy iteration methods focus on the distributed policy evaluation task, which estimates the global value function under a fixed joint policy.
-Generally, the task is converted to the mean square projected bellman error (MSPBE) minimization problem, and further reformulated as a distributed saddle-point problem by using linear approximation functions.
-For example, in \cite{Macua2015}, a diffusion-based distributed gradient temporal-difference (GTD) algorithm was developed to solve the saddle-point problem, and convergence under sufficiently small step-size updates was established.
-In \cite{Lee2018}, a primal-dual distributed GTD algorithm was proposed based on consensus, and asymptotic convergence was established by using ordinary differential equation.
-In \cite{Mathkar2017}, an gossip-based averaging scheme was investigated to incorporate neighbors information in distributed TD updates.
-In \cite{Hoi2018}, a double averaging scheme combining the dynamic consensus and stochastic average gradient algorithm was proposed to solve saddle-point problem with a convergence guarantee at a global geometric rate.
+For value-based methods in decentralized MARL, the key is to evaluate the global value function in a decentralized manner.
+A distributed policy evaluation algorithm is proposed in \cite{Macua2015} by extending the classic single-agent gradient temporal-difference (GTD) algorithm to multi-agent systems by using diffusion strategies \cite{5475271}.
+A convergence analysis with linear function approximation under sufficiently small step-size updates was established.
+Following this line of study, in \cite{7524910} a consensus-based distributed GTD algorithm is studied with a weak convergence analysis under time-varying network topologies using ordinary differential equation \cite{S0363012997331639}.
+A similar approach formulating the consensus optimization as a primal-dual problem is developed in \cite{Lee2018}.
+In \cite{Mathkar2017}, an asymptotic convergence of the distributed TD(0) algorithm for both discounted and average reward MARL problems is established considering gossiping agents \cite{1638541}.
+While the convergence or asymptotic convergence is established in these works, analysis about the rate of convergence or finite-time convergence is missing.
+In \cite{Hoi2018}, a double averaging scheme combining the dynamic consensus and stochastic average gradient algorithm is proposed with a convergence guarantee at a global geometric rate.
 In \cite{Doan2019FiniteTimeAO}, the finite-time convergence of a consensus-based distributed TD(0) algorithm under constant and time-varying step-sizes was investigated.
-Different from the above methods attempting to estimate the value function, the $\mathcal{DQ}$-learning algorithm in \cite{Kar2013} was to learn the action-value function by distributed Q-factors, which were updated by using a $consensus + innovation$ algorithm.
-In \cite{Liu2020}, an multi-agent deep Q-network algorithm was proposed to learn distributed optimal action-value functions by aggregating the feature information from neighboring agents group via an attentive relational encoder.
+Different from the above methods attempting to estimate the value function, the $\mathcal{DQ}$-learning algorithm in \cite{Kar2013} is to learn the action-value function by distributed Q-factors, which were updated by using a $consensus + innovation$ algorithm.
+However, the aforementioned studies are based on linear function approximation, which limits their application in many complicated MARL problems where general non-linear function approximators, such as neural networks, are required.
+To address this problem, \cite{Liu2020} presents a neural network based multi-agent deep Q-network (DQN) algorithm, where distributed optimal action-value functions are learned by aggregating neighboring feature sets for state representation via an attentive relational encoder.